How To Start Your Day in Addiction TreatmentApril 8, 2019 7:17 pm -

 It is proven that waking up and practicing mindfulness will help boost your brainpower, stay focused, handle stress better, and improve your relationships.
 Waking up and having quiet time to yourself to meditate, read, or create a list of goals for the day is the perfect practice to add to your morning routine.
+Allow yourself to relax when you wake up.
 You could even play your favorite music as you drink your coffee or eat breakfast.
 Putting yourself in a positive state of mind will do wonders for how the rest of your day will unfold.

 Even just stretching lightly for about 15 minutes in the morning will help to improve your blood circulation, wake you up, and release endorphins.
 Exercising through out your day will also keep you feeling good, productive, and happy!
 Often times, those who were addicted to drugs or alcohol will neglect physical wellness, which is why it’s important to adopt this healthy habit as you are working on whole body health in Royal Life Centers at Sound Recovery.